Are you looking for affordable brands like Canada Goose that keep you equally warm? If so, check out these stylish Canada Goose alternatives!

 Uniqlo offer coats and parkas for both men and women, and as they are readily accessible on the high street, you should have no problem finding a retailer near you, in case you wanted to try on the coat before purchasing.

 What you need to know: You might know this brand by their extremely popular Fjallraven Kanken backpack, but did you know that the brand also produces a plethora of other equipment and clothing related to the outdoors?

 Their parkas start at a reasonable $300, so you can rest assured that you’re not overpaying for weather protection.

 Check the latest prices on Nordstrom

 So, there you have it, 10 brands like Canada Goose at all different price points!
-What is your stance on the situation – are you going to invest in brands like Canada Goose now that you can get a parka for up to 50% OFF, or will you wait until next season when the question will be more urgent?
-Let me know in the comments!
+What is your stance on the situation – are you going to invest in one of these Canada Goose alternatives, or will you invest in the OG brand?
+Let us know in the comments!